VNG-Realisatie/nlx/helm/charts/nlx-docs/README.md

-# irma-server
+# nlx-docs

-This is the Chart for the irma server.
+This is the Chart for the NLX documentation page.

 ## Prerequisites